 •To read more about the other Lessons within that block, just scroll up and down that 4-5 Lesson bock's web page.

-What the asterisks (*, **, *** and ****) seen before each title on this web page mean:
+What the asterisks (*, **, *** and ****) seen before each title on this workshop web page mean:

 *No pre-requisites: these Lessons can be taken stand-alone, even if you are yet to take Lessons 1-4 or any preceding Lessons.